I-am-Lucas-Law-Sau-Ho/all-nutrients/README.md

 # Small L you see see
 # only copy some of the program is also enought for the project

+Run dConsts.py first then run the next program

 1. pip install tkinter